by Marc Perez

 “According to the priest Antonio Pigafetta, who chronicled Ferdinand Magellan’s expedition that ended on Mactan island in 1525,” Magda went on, “Maynila was a wealthy kingdom in which more than two thousand souls dwelled peacefully in straw houses behind palisades in the arable banks of the Pasig river, where locals farmed rice and cotton which they bartered for pottery, silk, and jewelry from itinerant merchants.
 Warriors defended the fort with artilleries and an oared ship that could efficiently destroy baying enemy praus.

-In early May 1570, led by the conquistador, Martin de Goiti, ninety cavalrymen and twenty sailors aboard La Tortuga, accompanied by fifteen praus carrying native allies from the Visayas region, sailed to Maynila, where they were cordially welcomed, but not without suspicion, by the Maharlika caste and the populace.
+In early May 1570, led by the conquistador, Martin de Goiti, ninety cavalrymen and twenty sailors aboard La Tortuga, accompanied by fifteen praus carrying native allies from the Visayas region, sailed to Maynila, where they were cordially welcomed, but not without suspicion, by the maharlika and the local populace.
 A day after their first meeting, the parties partook in a blood compact, which, apocryphally, Rajah Sulayman soon broke by shooting the first three shells at the Spanish ships anchored at the bay.
 Inevitably, costing the Tagalog, or People of the River, hundreds of lives, a lopsided battle ensued, and the conquistadors, capturing the cannons at the fort, successfully ravaged and torched the settlements.”

 Then four hundred and forty four years ago on that Mayo Uno, Labour Day evening, which Magda and I spent wandering around Malate and Ermita, Miguel Lopez de Legazpi, a Spanish Governor, arrived with his fleet in the conquered kingdom with the intention of making it his capital, and on this second coming the indios themselves burned the communities that they, in a short period of time, had painstakingly rebuilt from the ground, handing to the pale overlords the ashen brown delta on which Intramuros was later on fortified.